blaze/blaze/docs/source/expr-compute-dev.rst

    ...
 [2, 'Bob', -200],
    ...
 [3, 'Charlie', 300]]

-and a mapping of TableSymbols to data like the following:
+and a mapping of Symbols to data like the following:

 .. code-block:: python